manish-chet/Data-Engineering-Works/docs/DataEngineering/DesigningGDA.md

 Lambda architecture has its share of challenges and criticisms.
 Managing multiple systems with different codebases is as difficult as it sounds, creating error-prone systems with code and data that are extremely difficult to reconcile.

-How it works: The system will dispatch all incoming data to batch and streaming layers.
+**How it works**: The system will dispatch all incoming data to batch and streaming layers.
 The batch layer will maintain an append-only primary dataset and precompute the batch views The streaming layer will only handle the most recent data to achieve low latency.
 Both batch and stream views are served in the serving layer to be queried.The result of merging batch and real-time results can answer any incoming query.

-Challenges: Complexity and cost of running 2 parallel systems instead of 1.
+**Challenges**: Complexity and cost of running 2 parallel systems instead of 1.
 This approach often uses systems with different software ecosystems, making it challenging to replicate the business logic across the systems.
 It's also quite difficult to reconcile the outputs of 2 pipelines at the end.

-## KAPPA Architecture
+## **KAPPA Architecture**

 ![Steps](kappa.svg)